-The teacher can choose among two content categories; comparison by attributes or comparison by quantities.
-He /She can also choose the number of jumps that the child needs to make (up to three), depending on the child’s abilities.
+The teacher can choose among two content categories: comparison by attributes or comparison by quantities.
+The teacher also sets the number of jumps that the child needs to make (up to three), depending on the child’s abilities and persistence.

-This game is ideal for improving children’s critical thinking and mathematical vocabulary development related to concepts such as “big, small, short, tall”, etc., empowering attention to audio-visual stimuli and reinforcing visual-motor coordination, side walking and balance.
+This game is ideal for improving student’s critical thinking and mathematical vocabulary development related to concepts such as “big, small, short, tall”, etc., improving attention to audio-visual stimuli and reinforcing visual-motor coordination, side walking and balance.

 Are you ready to help the Yeti find its path on the ice?